-- Students will begin with bell work on how to make graphs from data (5 minutes) - 2) Bell work will be discussed (5 minutes). - 3) Students will be asked to describe the motion of several objects (i.e. a car, a bouncing ball, etc.).
-Students will receive an introduction to the descriptions of motion used in kinematics.
-(5 minutes). - 4) An interactive Power Point presentation on distance and displacement will be given.
-Displacement will be defined (5 minutes). - 5) Students will work in groups to discover the relationship between position, displacement, time, and speed (velocity), and acceleration in their activity (20 minutes). - 6) The class as a whole will then discuss their discovery of the descriptions of motion (10 minutes). - 7) An interactive Power Point presentation on all of the descriptions of motion (position, velocity, and acceleration) will be given.
-The three descriptions will be tied together and their use in real-life problems will be given (i.e. dropping an object off of a cliff).
-(10 minutes) - 8) Students will be assigned to work in groups on a computer simulated kinematics activity on the PhET (Physics Education Technology at CU Boulder website) to be presented during the next class.
+- An interactive Power Point presentation on kinematics will be given.
+Students will be asked to describe the motion of several objects (i.e. a car, a bouncing ball, etc.).
+Displacement will be defined.
+The three descriptions will be tied together and their use in real-life problems will be given (i.e. dropping an object off of a cliff) (16 minutes). - 2) Students will work in groups to discover the relationship between position, displacement, time, and speed (velocity), and acceleration in their activity (12 minutes). - 3) Students will be assigned to work in groups on a computer simulated kinematics activity on the PhET (Physics Education Technology at CU Boulder website) to be presented during the next class.
 Students will be required to determine the angle and distance at which to place the cannon in order to shoot the ball in the target.
-Students will have to record and later present to the class their method, equations used, their trials, and their results (20 minutes). - 9) Class will be dismissed.
+Students will have to record and later present to the class their method, equations used, their trials, and their results (12 minutes). - 4) Class will be dismissed.

-Total Time: 1 class period = 80 minutes.
+Total Time: 1 class period = 40 minutes.